02abhishekchoudhary/Netflix-GPT/PROJECT.md

 - BugFix: Sign up user displayName and profile picture update.
 - BugFix : If the user is not logged in Redirect / browse to Login page and vice versa
 - Unnsubscribed to the onAuthStateChange callback.
-- Ass hardoded values to the constants file.
+- Add hardcoded values to the constants file.
+- Register TMDB API & create an app& get access token
+- Get data from TMDB now playing movies list API.

 - Browse (after authentication)